-Though I planned to enjoy sometime in the pool at Colonia Jose Menino Resort, but due to shortage of time we couldn’t.
+Though I planned to enjoy some time in the pool at Colonia Jose Menino Resort, but due to the shortage of time, we couldn’t.
 We skipped the breakfast and instead went for lunch.

 Later, I fixed up with Sandy to drop us to Dabolim Airport (GOI) after picking up Avijit and Falaque from Ramada Caravela Beach Resort.

-Upon reaching Airport, this time things went smooth, as Dabolim Airport is not that big like Kolkata Airport, also now we were much accustommed with the procedures and also Avijit was with us.
+Upon reaching the Airport, this time things went smooth, as Dabolim Airport is not that big like Kolkata Airport, also now we were much accustomed with the procedures and also Avijit was with us.
 I carried a lighter and packet of Ciggerate that I bought from Calangute this time, due to my previous experience at Hyderabad.
-But I was stopped at security check in and was asked to leave the Lighter.
-I got confused and upon asking the security person informed me that I cannot take inflamable articles in flight but taking some limited amount of ciggerate is allowed which I can light up in the smoking room.
+But I was stopped at the security check-in and was asked to leave the Lighter.
+I got confused and upon asking the security person informed me that I cannot take inflammable articles in flight but taking some limited amount of ciggerate is allowed which I can light up in the smoking room.

-This was the first time I was travelling via flight and in every scenario I came accross flights being delayed.
+This was the first time I was travelling via flight and in every scenario, I came across flights being delayed.
 The journey from Goa (GOI) – Kolkata (CCU) was smooth, as we slept most of the time 🙂

-While going back to our home in Uber, we were missing the fun and the low cost drinks and specially me being enjoying Corona for as low as Rs.
+While going back to our home in Uber, we were missing the fun and the low-cost drinks and especially me being enjoying Corona for as low as Rs.
 150/- per bottle.
-We did got some Cabo and Canadian Club for our family back home!!
+We did get some Cabo and Canadian Club for our family back home!!

 Azzure By Spree, Calangute, North Goa : The property is very clean and well maintained along with the Pool.
 The staffs are very courteous and very helpful.
 They know very well how to behave with guests.
 The rooms are cleaned and maintained daily.

 Though the rooms were not much spacious and not well lighten, but I believe that is what creates the ambience of the room.
 The rooms have attached balcony with chairs provided where you can relax and booze in natural weather.
-The mini bar have all the items that you’d lust for, but available at premium rates.
+The mini bar has all the items that you’d lust for, but available at premium rates.
 Tea and Coffee kit is provided free of cost along with 2 bottles of water per day.
 The washrooms have adequate towels and necessary kits such as Dental Kit, Shaving Kit and Bathing Kit.
-The hotel also have 24x7 Restaurant to please your taste buds along with a Massage Parlour by the Pool.
-Well the only cons of this hotel is it’s distance from the beach.
+The hotel also has 24×7 Restaurant to please your taste buds along with a Massage Parlour by the Pool.
+Well, the only disadvantage of this hotel is its distance from the beach.
 Calangute beach is around 25 – 20 minutes walking distance.
 So overall, I’d say it’s a very much value For Money property for the price that was offered to us.

 Souza Lobo, Calangute : Souza Lobo is one of the oldest and permanent shack in Calangute.
-The food is heavenly and just melts in mouth.
-It’s a perfect palce to booze and enjoy sea foods by the beach with live music.
-Also it’s very pocket friendly.
+The food is heavenly and just melts in the mouth.
+It’s a perfect place to booze and enjoy seafoods by the beach with live music.
+Also, it’s very pocket-friendly.